danperryy/Python-ODB-Scan-Tool/docs/Connections.md

 # successful communication with the ELM327 adapter
 OBDStatus.ELM_CONNECTED # "ELM Connected"

-# successful communication with the vehicle
+# successful communication with the ELM327 and the vehicle
 OBDStatus.CAR_CONNECTED # "Car Connected"
 ```